infovirtuel/Atera-Report-Generator/README.md

 :white_check_mark: harmonisation of report rows and labels for teams/pdf/ui/csv

-### SECURITY

-:x: Password-derived encryption for the API key

 ### UI

 :white_check_mark: Dynamically resize the UI for small resolution screens